NachtRaveVL/Simple-SolarTracker-Arduino/README.md

-# Sunduino
+# Helioduino
-Sunduino: Simple Sun Tracking Automation Controller.
+Helioduino: Simple Solar Tracker Automation Controller.

-**Simple-SunTracking-Arduino v0.1**
+**Simple-SolarTracker-Arduino v0.1**

-Simple automation controller for sun tracking solar power systems using an Arduino board.
+Simple automation controller for solar tracking using an Arduino board.
 Licensed under the non-restrictive MIT license.

 Created by NachtRaveVL, Jan 3rd, 2023.

 **UNDER ACTIVE DEVELOPMENT BUT DON'T EXPECT ANY MIRACLES**

-This controller allows one to set up a system of servos that control angle-of-tilt for solar panel cells, calculating their offsets across the day to maintain optimal power input.
-The system is based on setting your location and time using direct input, simple GPS & RTC modules, and/or WiFi, along with setting the various axis' of gimbaled control available per panel set.
-Optionally added voltage sensing provides automatic max-power offset calibration and failure sensing, while external cleaning devices on relay can be set to run routinely.
+This controller allows one to set up a system of servos and sensors that control angle-of-tilt for both single and dual axis sun tracking solar panels, calculating servo offsets across the day to maintain optimal power input.
+The system is based on setting your location and time using either direct input, optionally available GPS & RTC modules, and/or determined over WiFi.
+Optionally added voltage sensing provides automatic max-power offset calibration and failure sensing, while external devices on relay can be set to run routinely to do things like spray down panels and provide heating during cold months.

 Calibration data can be saved to external SD card or EEPROM device.
 Works with a large variety of common servos and motor controllers using simple PWM-based outputs or external i2c-based PWM controllers like the 16-channel PCA9685.
 Supports sensor data publishing and logging to data files and/or MQTT, and can be extended to work with other JSON-based Web APIs or Client-like derivatives.
-Sunduino also comes with basic LCD support via LiquidCrystal, or with advanced LCD and input controller support similar in operation to low-cost 3D printers [via tcMenu](https://github.com/davetcc/tcMenu).
+Helioduino also comes with basic LCD support via LiquidCrystal, or with advanced LCD and input controller support similar in operation to low-cost 3D printers [via tcMenu](https://github.com/davetcc/tcMenu).

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.